Quesadillas with Black Beans, Broccoli, and Portobellas

 Combine the beans and salsa in a mixing bowl.

-Lay a tortilla on a baking sheet.
-Spread one half of it with 1/4 of the black bean mixture, followed by 1/4 of the broccoli and mushroom mixture.
-Fold over to cover.
+To bake in the oven: Lay a tortilla on a baking sheet.
+Sprinkle one half of it with a little vegan cheese, then spread that half of it with 1/4 to 1/3 of the black bean mixture, followed by 1/4 to 1/3 of the broccoli and mushroom mixture, depending on the size of the tortilla.

+Sprinkle with cilantro, scallions, and/or chilies, if desired.
+Sprinkle with a little more vegan cheese, then fold over to cover.
 Repeat with the remaining tortillas.
 Bake for 10 minutes, or until the tortillas begins to turn golden and crisp.
 Watch carefully!

 To cook on the stovetop: Follow the same instructions for assembling the quesadillas as above, doing so right on a heated skillet or griddle (no oil needed).
 If your skillet or griddle is wide enough, you can cook two at a time.
 Cook over medium-high heat until golden and crisp on both sides, about 3 to 5 minutes per side.
 You’ll need an extra-large spatula to flip these!